IGITUGraz/live-plotter/README.rst

     backend : gtk3agg

-This backed requires the pygobject package to be installed -- the :code:`py36-gobject3` package on MacPorts.
-(Repalce py36 with your python3 version)
+This backed requires the pygobject package to be installed -- the :code:`py27-gobject3` ( :code:`py36-gobject3` --
+repalce py36 with your python3 version) package on MacPorts.

 See [#]_ and [#]_ for more information